failcoder/failcoder-theme/README.md

 ### Using Sublime Package Control

 If you are using Will Bond's excellent [Sublime Package Control](http://wbond.net/sublime_packages/package_control), you can easily install Failcoder Theme via the `Package Control: Install Package` menu item.
-The Failcoder Theme package is listed as `Theme - Failcoder` in the packages list.
+The Failcoder Theme package is listed as `Failcoder Color Scheme` in the packages list.

 ### Download Manually